-Note: The ‘Measurement Analysis and Assessment’ module includes a lab week (takes place in the Easter break), which requires mandatory attendance for distance learning students.
+Note: Although the course is available via distance learning, the ‘Measurement Analysis and Assessment’ module includes a laboratory week (usually in the Easter break), which requires mandatory attendance on campus.
 Depending on your nationality, you may require an ATAS certificate and Short Term Study Visa.

 In this module you will develop a systematic understanding of the physical and mathematical representations of vibrating systems and acoustic waves in 1D, 2D and 3D.
 You will learn about the descriptors and physical units of acoustic and vibration phenomena, and apply critical thinking to understanding of the assumptions and limitations inherent in acoustics and vibration theory.
 Using this, you will solve advanced problems in acoustics by application of theory and mathematical techniques.

 Loudspeakers and Microphones (year two for part time)

 In this module you will learn about the fundamental principles underlying electroacoustic transduction as well as investigating the interaction between a source, its acoustic environment and the listener.
 These effects will be described by mathematical models, which you will study both on paper and numerically by programming them using Matlab.
 You will also examine the practical application of loudspeaker and microphone systems, and investigate how they are used in arrays e.g. for spatial audio applications.

 Digital Signal Processing and Machine Learning (year two for part time)